GaloisInc/mir-verifier/mir-lib/README.md

 #[cfg(any)]

-The lowest level of pointer manipulation (i.e. ptr.rs) is *not* include.
+The lowest level of pointer manipulation (i.e. ptr.rs) is *not* included.
 Operations that rely on these functions are edited to refer to "intrinsics::abort()" instead.
 If these operations are needed by the simulator, they should be made available via overrides.
 (As well as any of the other intrinsics.)